 ICE TRINIDAD AND TOBAGO

-This project is being carried out jointly with Prof. Valerie Youssef, Department of Modern Languages and Linguistics, University of the West Indies, St. Augustine, Trinidad, and has been partly funded by the University of the West Indies' Research and Publication Fund.
+Parts of this project were carried out jointly with Prof. Valerie Youssef, Department of Modern Languages and Linguistics, University of the West Indies, St. Augustine, Trinidad, and funded by the University of the West Indies' Research and Publication Fund.

 The International Corpus of English - ICE